Crossing Divides Program

 Luke Bronin ’06 (left) with Steve Inskeep, host of NPR’s ”Morning Edition” on Nov.
 12, 2024.

-During the 2023–24 academic year, the Crossing Divides Program offered a full slate of events designed to demonstrate the importance of working across ideological divides.
+During its inaugural year, the Crossing Divides Program offered a full slate of events designed to demonstrate the importance of working across ideological divides.

 The program includes a formal speaker series as well as faculty panels, co-teaching opportunities for courses, and support for student-led initiatives — all themed around the importance of collegiality despite difference.
 Notable guest speakers included Bob Bauer, former White House General Counsel under President Barack Obama, in conversation with Ben L. Ginsberg, former counsel to the Bush-Cheney presidential campaign; Judge J. Michael Luttig, co-chair of the American Bar Association Task Force for American Democracy, in conversation with Dean and Sol & Lillian Goldman Professor Heather K. Gerken; and Judge Thomas B. Griffith in conversation with former U.S. Secretary of Homeland Security Jeh Johnson.
 The program also invited judges to visit the Law School and discuss their cooperative working relationships on the bench.